ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 ``${HOME}/.esmvaltool``

-The following shows the default settings from the ``config-user.yml`` file with explanations in a commented line above each option:
+The following shows the default settings from the ``config-user.yml`` file with explanations in a commented line above each option.
+If only certain values are allowed for an option, these are listed after ``---``.
+The option in square brackets is the default value, i.e., the one that is used if this option is omitted in the file.

 .. code-block:: yaml